FlintTestMC/FlintBenchmark/README.md

 ## Contributing
 Contributions to the benchmark suite are welcome!
 If you have additional tests or server implementations to add, please submit a pull request with your changes.
 Try to write 100% of tests for a block if the block is small enough.
 Larger blocks can be split into multiple PRs.

+## Using FlintBenchmark for Your Server
+FlintBenchmark is freely available for other FOSS projects to use for testing and developing their own Minecraft server implementations.
+The test suite can help you:

+- Validate your server's behavior against vanilla Minecraft
+- Identify compatibility issues during development
+- Track your progress toward vanilla parity
+- Ensure block mechanics work correctly

+Feel free to integrate these tests into your development workflow, CI/CD pipeline, or use them as a reference for expected vanilla behavior.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
+This means you are free to use, modify, and distribute the tests in this repository for any purpose, including developing and testing your own server implementations.

 ## Contact
 For questions or suggestions, please open an issue in this repository.